zdravkov/kendo-docs/getting-started/introduction.md

 ## Next Steps

 You are now ready to use Kendo UI.
-Check out our interactive tutorials in the [Kendo UI Dojo](http://www.kendoui.com/dojo.aspx) or continue with the following help topics or examples:
+Watch the videos in the [Kendo UI YouTube channel](http://www.youtube.com/kendouitv).
+Also check out our interactive tutorials in the [Kendo UI Dojo](http://www.kendoui.com/dojo.aspx) or continue with the following help topics or examples:

 ### Further reading